 To enforce Rhode Island marijuana laws, S0710 established the Rhode Island Department of Health (DOH) Medical Marijuana Program.
 The DOH is responsible for reviewing and approving patient, caregiver, and authorized purchaser applications.
-The Rhode Island Department of Business Regulation (DBR) is responsible for licensing and regulatory oversight of cultivators and cooperative cultivations, as well as oversight of the state’s medical marijuana plant tracking system.
-On Jan.
-1, 2017, the DBR became responsible for licensing and regulating Rhode Island’s compassion centers, following a major revision of the rules and regulations governing the Rhode Island Medical Marijuana Program.
+The Rhode Island Department of Business Regulation (DBR) is responsible for the licensing and regulatory oversight of cultivators, cooperative cultivations, the state's medical marijuana plant tracking system, and compassion centers.

 Commercial delivery services are prohibited in Rhode Island.

 Compassion centers are not-for-profit organizations so medical marijuana is not subject to any excise, use, or sales tax.

 Medical marijuana license holders can find licensed dispensaries in Rhode Island.
 Delivery isn't available, but some dispensaries in the state offer curbside pickup services in addition to storefront sales.

 Cannabis consumption must take place on private property.

 Smoking or vaping in a designated non-smoking area is prohibited.

 Driving or riding a bicycle under the influence of cannabis is illegal.
 Consumption in a vehicle is not allowed, for either drivers or passengers.